 A person who makes his or her living from the wonderful world of knowledge may be called:

-- Scientist — from Greek verb σχιζω (schizo), meaning to separate or discern (comparable to the Hebrew verb בין, bin, meaning to discern or understand);
+- Scientist — from the same Proto-Indo-European root as the Greek verb σχιζω (schizo), meaning to separate or discern (comparable to the Hebrew verb בין, bin, meaning to discern or understand);

 - Mathematician — from the Greek verb μανθανω (manthano), meaning to learn, and specifically the derived noun μαθημα (mathema), meaning a lesson.
 The Biblical word commonly translated with "disciple" is the closely related noun μαθητης (mathetes);

 - Scholar — from the Greek word σχολη (schole), meaning rest or freedom from manual labor in order to pursue learning (Genesis 5:29, Matthew 11:28).
 Modern science is an outgrowth of Scholasticism (to discuss things together; Isaiah 1:18), which was a reaction to Monasticism (to contemplate things alone; Genesis 2:18);

 - Professor — from the Latin profiteor, meaning to declare publicly or to testify (Proverbs 1:20);